.ee: History

 The top-level domain .ee was introduced in 1992 and was operated by EENet until July 2010.
 The administrator of the .ee domain was Endel Lippmaa.

-There was a limit of one domain name per legal entity, and registrations of additional names to protect trademarks were specifically denied because "the domain name has no trademark status".

-As domains under .ee were meant to be an institution's identification on the Internet (like the register code in the commercial register), registration of additional domains in the defense of a trademark or a name form is not possible.
+There was a limit of one domain name per legal entity, and registrations of additional names to protect trademarks were specifically denied.
+From the pre-2010 FAQ:The domain name has no trademark status.
+As domains under .ee are meant to be the institution's identification on the Internet (similar to the register code in the commercial register), the registration of additional domains to protect a trademark or a name form is not possible.
 Valid registrations were free of charge.

 Domain reform

-The new order of registration of .ee TLD became available on 5 July 2010.

-Estonian Internet Foundation took over .ee ccTLD registry functions from EENet.
+On 5 July 2010, the Estonian Internet Foundation (EIF) (Note: Sometimes abbreviated EIS for its Estonian name, Eesti Internet SA) took over .ee ccTLD registry functions from EENet.
+Instead of directly handling domain name requests, the EIF created a new system in which they accredit a number of domain name registrars, and the domain name registrars then actually register new domains.

-With the new domain rules, both private individuals and foreigners can register an unlimited number of domains directly under .ee.

-Domain name registration is done on two levels. .ee domain registrants are serviced by authorized registrars.
-Also, payment of registry administration from the state budget was stopped and a fee was established for domain registration.

-All existing domains registered before the transition had to be re-registered during a 6-month transition period, which ended on 5 January 2011.
-Registration services can be done through accredited registrars listed on the Estonian Internet Foundation website.

-Domain disputes are handled by the Domain Disputes Committee.
+The EIF also promulgated a number of new rules, among them: